OpenFPGAduino/docs/the_software/libarduino.md

 # libArduino
-The libArduino provide the basic API for the openFPGAduino broad.
+The libArduino provide the basic API to access the device in FPGA for the openFPGAduino broad.
+It's the userspace driver for the openFPGAduino broad.